 No other staff members can be required to provide intimate care.
+At lunchtimes, a teacher or teaching assistant will be on call to provide any intimate care needed.

 All staff at the school who carry out intimate care will have been subject to an enhanced Disclosure and Barring Service (DBS) with a barred list check before appointment, as well as other checks on their employment history.